kingassune/secrethippoproject/README.md

 Since voting power is not tracked 1:1 with Resupply, significantly increasing ones stake incurs a vote delay.

+Requires a local quorum of 20% in order to commit vote to Resupply

 Since there may be small rounding issues from staker dictating strategy balances, weights can only be changed once per epoch.

-Since compounder is more likely to incur rounding issues, a very small fee is applied to claimed yield.
+Since compounder is capable of creating rounding errors on staker's side, a very small fee is applied when yield is synced with balance.